epfl-si/elements/README.md

 #### 4. Publish the builds

 Complete every commit and tag message if needed.
-Then put yourself in your local **`master`** branch and type the following command to **start the build publishing task** :
+Then put yourself in your local **`dev`** branch and type the following command to **start the build publishing task** :

 ```bash
 $ git checkout master